-In part 1 of this article we explored what Catherine Mattice, a consultant, coach, and trainer had to offer about workplace bullying, including where it parallels harassment and what the differences are under the law.
+In part 1 of this article, HR Daily Advisor editor Jim Davis spoke with Catherine Mattice-Zundel, a consultant, coach, trainer, and Workplace Violence Prevention Symposium 2019 presenter had to offer about workplace bullying, including where it parallels harassment and what the differences are under the law.
 Today we’ll look at the importance of accountability as […]

 In yesterday’s post, we published the first half of a transcript from our sister publication’s interview with Patrick Prince, the associate vice provost and chief threat assessment officer for the University of Southern California.
 In the rest of the interview, Prince digs a little deeper into the connections between substance abuse and workplace violence, how […]

 More state governors are signing legislation allowing employees who hold a valid a concealed carry weapon (CCW) permit to bring their guns to work, college campuses, and even K–12 schools in some rare instances.
 These new state laws can clash with company policies about firearms on the property.

 Most organizations have some form of workplace violence prevention plan in place.
 However, that is only the first step.
 Security or HR personnel may not know how to effectively communicate this plan to employees, or how to appropriately communicate that an actual incident is in progress.
 According to 2019 Workplace Violence Prevention Symposium keynote speaker, […]